Hieukhongbietcode/LF-optimizer/README.md

 If this keeps happening after restarts, switch to Firefox.
 It's a Manifest V3 limitation in Chrome and Edge that affects large scripts.

+### Due dates look wrong

+Check **Working hours** in the Tickets Turn-time card.
+A ticket assigned late in your day rolls over to the next morning, so a 4-hour SLA can legitimately land tomorrow.
+The "Counted…" line under the rules tells you exactly which window is being used.

 ### Drag & drop upload isn't working

 - Drop the file **onto the dashed box**, not onto the Upload button